Fast Greedy Optimization of Sensor Selection in Measurement with Correlated Noise: Formulations and Algorithms

 \subsection{Fast algorithm}

-The fast implementation is considered based on \cref{alg_BDG} as Saito {\it et al.} demonstrated in their determinant calculation \cite{saito2019determinantbased}.
+A fast implementation is considered based on \cref{alg_BDG} as Saito {\it et al.} demonstrated in their determinant calculation using rank-one lemma \cite{saito2019determinantbased}.
 First, the covariance matrix generated by the $i$th sensor candidate in the $k$th sensor selection, $\bm{R}_{k}^{\left(i\right)}$ is: